Proraso Shavette Razor Review – Looks Good, Feels Rough

 The Tang also seems to be too short and not curved enough for my comfort, but that is more subjective than anything else.

 Secondly, this razor blade has very exposed corners.
-If you are not being exceedingly careful with your strokes it is very easy to lose track of where your cutting edge is and accidentally gouge those corners into your skin.
+If you are not being exceedingly careful with your strokes, it is very easy to lose track of where your cutting edge is and accidentally gouge those corners into your skin.

 The first time I used this blade, I was just going on autopilot and wound up cutting myself a great deal.
 On the subsequent shaves, I had to really knuckle down and focus on what I was doing to make sure not to get many nicks and cuts.

 If you are planning on using this razor, make sure your blade is seated evenly and correctly, and make sure to rinse your blade very often.
-Otherwise, you will lose track of where those cutting edges are, and wide up with a good amount of nice scratches on your cheeks.
+Otherwise, you will lose track of where those cutting edges are, and wind up with a good amount of nice scratches on your cheeks.

 How Easy Is It to Use?

 It is worth noting that if you are aware of how to use a straight razor or shavette, then you have the skill set to use this product well.
 As I seem to say every time, this is an acquired skill if you are moving from cartridge razors or even safety razors.
-There are plenty of tutorials online though, including our own guide (how to use and shave with a Shavette) .
+There are plenty of tutorials online, though, including our own guide (how to use and shave with a Shavette).

 The method of reloading blades is really easy once you get a hold of it.
 You have to kind of awkwardly pull apart the housing with your fingers, but there is enough space to get a fingernail in there and spread apart the two sides of the razor housing.